billthefarmer/editor/README.md

 ### Open
 Choose a file to open from the chooser dialog that pops up.
 The parent folder will be the first in the list.
+See [File Chooser](Chooser.md).
 The file will initially be read-only.
 Touch the **Edit** toolbar item to enable editing.

 ### Open recent
 Choose a file from the list that pops up.
 As above the file will